bcdipesh/snippet-forge/README.md

 ## Acknowledgements

 The custom user snippet generator is inspired by Pawel Grzybek's snippet generator, which you can check out at https://snippet-generator.app/.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE.md` file for details.